Blizarre/marache.net/content/post/chicken-scheme-thoughts.md

 ### Instrumentation profiling

 Add `-profile` during compilation to instruct the compiler to add extra code for profiling.
+Only the *top-level* procedures will be instrumented, which will limit the amount of details available.

 ```
 $ csc -profile test.scm